Configure WatchGuard AP SSIDs

 If you enable VLAN tagging and try to configure an SSID to use a VLAN ID that is not configured on the Firebox, a warning message appears with the information that the VLAN ID you configured in the SSID settings does not exist.
 Make sure you configure a tagged VLAN for this SSID.
 In most network configurations, you create the tagged VLAN for each SSID, and one untagged VLAN for management connections to the AP.

 • Automatically deploy this SSID to all unpaired WatchGuard APs — Enable this SSID for use with automatic deployment to configure this SSID for newly deployed APs.
-For more information. see About AP Automatic Deployment.
+For more information. go to About AP Automatic Deployment.

 • Mitigate WPA/WPA2 key reinstallation vulnerability in clients — Mitigate KRACK WPA/WPA2 vulnerabilities in vulnerable wireless clients.